project-asgard/kronmult993/README.md

 # Kronmult

-This library implements the `kronmult_batched` function which computes `output[K] += kron(matrix_list[K]) * input[K]` (k being an index in a batch) which is a batch version of the matrix product of the kronecker product of several matrices and a given vector.
+This library implements the `kronmult_batched` function which computes `output[K] += kron(matrix_list[K]) * input[K]` (k being an index in a batch) which is a batch version of the matrix product of the kronecker product of several matrices and a given *vector*.

 We provide efficient parallel implementations, for both CPU (using OpenMP) and GPU (using CUDA), that have been tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
 In particular, we expect our inputs to be *col-major* matrices and some output pointers to overlap.

 # Theory

-We implement a variant of the backward version of algorithm 993 ([Algorithm 993: Efficient Computation with Kronecker Products](https://dl.acm.org/doi/abs/10.1145/3291041)), chosen to perform well on col-major matrices.
+We implement a variant of the backward version of algorithm 993 ([Algorithm 993: Efficient Computation with Kronecker Products](https://dl.acm.org/doi/abs/10.1145/3291041)), chosen to perform well on col-major matrices and take into account the fact that the right side is a vector and not a matrix (thus not needing an additional transposition).

-We highly recommend reading [ON KRONECKER PRODUCTS, TENSOR PRODUCTS AND MATRIX DIFFERENTIAL CALCULUS by Stephen Pollock](https://www.le.ac.uk/economics/research/RePEc/lec/leecon/dp14-02.pdf) to get more familiar with the algebra and reshaping tricks techniques used in the implementation.
+We highly recommend reading [ON KRONECKER PRODUCTS, TENSOR PRODUCTS AND MATRIX DIFFERENTIAL CALCULUS by Stephen Pollock](https://www.le.ac.uk/economics/research/RePEc/lec/leecon/dp14-02.pdf) to get more familiar with the linear algebra and reshaping tricks used in the algorithm.

 ## Installation